Moss & Co is 33 this January.

 Down with the Sunday rag

 This came to a head in the anti-austerity demonstrations of the early 1990s when we were asked to be observers and legal representatives.
-One of our solicitors, a redoubtable but peaceful anarchist, had designed a “Get out of Jail Free Card” with our name and telephone number which was handed out at the demonstration.
+One of our solicitors, a redoubtable but peaceful anarchist, had designed a monopoly style “Get out of Jail Free Card” with our name and telephone number which was handed out at the demonstration.
 The Mail on Sunday led with a front-page article featuring pictures of the demonstration and our card under the headline “Now the legal vultures descend”.
 Our phones rang off the hook on Monday morning with death threats, promises to torch our building and other dire threats.
 The Mail on Sunday has lovely readers.
 Such hate fuelled calls were uncommon before social media made threatening to kill someone an act of terrifying banality.
 We sued and won an apology printed in small type on an inside page.
 The SRA investigated but concluded we had done no wrong, it was the paper stirring up trouble.
 Geoffrey Bindman wrote a supportive piece in the Guardian.

 Bridge House